virage81/Study/Cpu and ALU.md

 6. Primary components of the ALU, what is their purpose?
 7. What does the logical unit consist of?

+## Answers

+1. The internal memory, control and processing components make up the heart of the computer system.
+2. In digital computers the CPU can be divided into two functional units called the control unit (CU) and the arithmetical-logical unit (ALU)
+3. The function of the CU is to transmit coordinating control signals, commands, directs the sequence or step-by-step operation of the system, selects instructions and data from memory, interprets the program instructions, and controls the flow between main storage and the arithmetical-logical unit.
+4. CU is a component of a CPU.
+Components - a counter, register, decoder and clock.
+5. ALU is components of computer in which perform set of operations.
+6. The primary components of the ALU are banks of bistable devices, which are called register.
+Their purpose is to hold the numbers involved in the calculation and hold the result temporarily unit they can be transferred to memory.
+7. The logical unit consists of electronic circuitry, which compares information and makes decisions based upon the result of the comparison.

 ## Text

 The Central Processing Unit and Arithmetical Logical Unit (CPU and ALU)